nansou13/tutorial-node-stock-server/README.md

 ~~~~
 To display it, 2 ways :
 **FormattedMessage** :
+here with use a component to fix this [issue](https://github.com/formatjs/babel-plugin-react-intl/issues/119)
 ~~~~
 import  FormattedMessage  from  'components/FormattedMessage' import { messages } from  './messages'